Why Multi-Factor Authentication Is Non-Negotiable for Cloud Security

 The Statistics Speak Volumes

 According to recent studies, MFA blocks over 99% of automated account compromise attacks.
+Probably should have led with this section, honestly, because this single statistic explains everything.
 When attackers obtain stolen credentials from data breaches, MFA serves as the critical barrier that prevents unauthorized access to your AWS, Azure, or GCP console.

 Common MFA Options

 Cloud providers offer multiple MFA methods.
 Hardware security keys like YubiKey provide the strongest protection.
+That’s what makes hardware keys endearing to us security folks – they’re virtually impossible to phish.
 Authenticator apps such as Google Authenticator or Authy offer excellent security with better convenience.
 SMS-based codes, while better than nothing, are vulnerable to SIM-swapping attacks and should be avoided when possible.

 Implementation Best Practices